 For technical reasons, if you export the file attachments as part of your export, the cache is skipped altogether, so this will always be slow.
 This is also why you cannot set up auto-exports with file exports.

 There’s a more technical explanation below, but the TL;DR version is that you want to have a filled cache.
 If you want to get it over with, export your entire library (once, no need to tick ‘Keep Updated’) using the ‘Better BibTeX’ format and go grab coffee (or lunch, depending on the size of your library).
 After that, things should be much better.

 Here are some numbers from a test with a library consisting of:

 (attachments are not exported for this test, but they still required serialization and handling):

 note: if you have ‘Export files’ enabled during export, or set the JabRef export format to

 4, the cache will not be active.
 If you do large (auto)exports, avoid these.

 Initially, your cache will be empty.
-The first export of any reference using Better BibTeX will therefore be a little over twice as slow as subsequent exports.
-After that, it gets pretty zippy, as the process of exporting a reference will also cache that reference for the current export settings.
+The first export of any item using Better BibTeX will therefore be a little over twice as slow as subsequent exports.
+After that, it gets pretty zippy, as the process of exporting a item will also cache the output entry for that item for the current export settings.
 This means if you export once with, and once without notes (one of the options in the export popup), you will hit an empty cache twice.
-If you set up an automatic export, the export you do that registers it for auto-update will already be the first export, so if your references weren’t cached already, they will be before subsequent auto-exports.
+If you set up an automatic export, the export you do that registers it for auto-update will already be the first export, so if your items weren’t cached already, they will be before subsequent auto-exports.

 The cache entry for a item is retained as long as you do not make any changes to that item.
 Any change you make will drop all cache entries for that item (so all variants you had for different export options).
 The cache for that item will be refreshed as soon as you export it again, either manually or automatically.